Polymer/old-docs-site/docs/elements/index.md

 ---

 **Note:** These elements and their documentation are very early.
-The "source" links below point to commented code where you can learn how to use the element.
+The "source" links below point to commented code where you can learn more about how to use the element.
 {: .alert .alert-info}

+{% include toc.html %}

 ## Elements